An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Universal Studios Japan will blow your mind.
 Full stop.

-Even on my second visit in 2023, I am still so impressed by this theme park.
+Even on my second visit in 2023, I am still SO impressed by this theme park.
 Plan to spend all day here, because trust me, you will need it to explore every nook and cranny and cram in all the fun rides.

 USJ has numerous themed areas, some of which include Jurassic Park, Minion Park, New York, Hollywood and the incredibly popular Wizarding World of Harry Potter and the new Super Nintendo World.